Representation stability for homotopy automorphisms: Abstract

 \section{Abstract}

-We consider in parallel pointed homotopy automorphisms of iterated wedge sums of topological spaces and boundary relative homotopy automorphisms of iterated connected sums of manifolds minus a disk.
+We consider in parallel pointed homotopy automorphisms of iterated wedge sums of finite CW-complexes and boundary relative homotopy automorphisms of iterated connected sums of manifolds minus a disk.
 Under certain conditions on the spaces and manifolds, we prove that the rational homotopy groups of these homotopy automorphisms form finitely generated $\FI$-modules, and thus satisfy representation stability for symmetric groups, in the sense of Church and Farb.
+We also calculate explicit bounds on the weights and stability degrees of these $\FI$-modules.

 \parskip=2pt

 \parskip=10pt